 Preparing for the best: money, money, money

 So you got the job?
 Congratulations!

-Luckily, it's easy to look up appropriate salaries for various jobs in Sweden.
-Check out www.lonestatistik.se, where you can search by job type, county, age, and experience level to see what the normal range is.
+Luckily, it’s easy to look up appropriate salaries for various jobs in Sweden.
+Check out www.lonestatistik.se, where you can search by job type, county, age, and level of experience to see what the normal range is.

 Preparing for the worst: unemployment

 Now, you may be very good at your job, and the company you work at may be great.
 But sometimes, things don’t work out.

 Even when you do get the job, many positions in Sweden are temporary – for instance summer ‘vikarie’ (substitute) jobs or other substitute positions while a regular employee is on parental leave.

 Make sure you sign up to Akademikernas a-kassa, so you’re covered when you’re in between jobs or if you should for some reason suddenly become unemployed.
 It’s a sort of unemployment insurance that, if you were to lose your job, pays you up to 80 percent of that salary to tide you over until you secure a new job.